isyuricunha/isyuricunha/README.md

 [literal.club profile](https://literal.club/isyuricunha) as well.

 #### ⭐ Recent Stars
-- **[simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat)** - SimpleX - the first messaging platform operating without user identifiers of any kind - 100% private by design! iOS and Android apps are released 📱! (today)
+- **[simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat)** - SimpleX - the first messaging platform operating without user identifiers of any kind - 100% private by design! iOS and Android apps are released 📱!
+(1 day ago)
-- **[samuel-lucas6/Kryptor](https://github.com/samuel-lucas6/Kryptor)** - A simple, modern, and secure encryption and signing tool that aims to be a better version of age and Minisign. (today)
+- **[samuel-lucas6/Kryptor](https://github.com/samuel-lucas6/Kryptor)** - A simple, modern, and secure encryption and signing tool that aims to be a better version of age and Minisign.
+(1 day ago)
-- **[anonaddy/anonaddy](https://github.com/anonaddy/anonaddy)** - Anonymous email forwarding (today)
+- **[anonaddy/anonaddy](https://github.com/anonaddy/anonaddy)** - Anonymous email forwarding (1 day ago)

 #### 📃 Blog and posts